 ShaderMap: An Introduction

-ShaderMap is an image generator for 3D artists.
+ShaderMap is an image texture and map generator for 3D artists.
 It enables artists to generate maps from source images, 3d models and light scan photo stacks.
 Each map is

 generated by a plugin.
 There are a number of default map plugins provided with the ShaderMap installation including: displacement from diffuse,